 pseudopotential

-pseudopotential only contains pseudopotential and does not contain any valence electron basis set information.
-You must assign basis sets in basis.
-The valence basis and core pseudopotential must match.
+keyword includes only the pseudopotential data and does not contain any valence electron basis set information.
+You must assign the basis set separately using the basis

 basis